timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 1 January 2021 to 12 October 2021 on the OpenSea marketplace, as reported by the OpenSea API.

-For simplicity, this tutorial analyzes only those transactions that used ‘ETH’ as their payment symbol, but you can modify the script to include more payment symbols in your analysis if you want to.
+For simplicity, this tutorial analyzes only those transactions that used `ETH` as their payment symbol, but you can modify the script to include more payment symbols in your analysis if you want to.